satyam18x/FeedSpace/README.md

-# VibeShare – Social Feed Application
+# FeedSpace – Social Feed Application

 A modern **social media feed application** where users can create posts, upload images, and view a scrolling feed.
 The project is built using the **MERN stack**: MongoDB, Express.js, React, and Node.js.